 To test the NT-H1 thermal grease, we will measure the temperatures of the CPU at both idle and on load using SpeedFan v4.40.
 To test at idle, we will leave the computer running for an hour without running anything and then take the temperature measurements.
 To test at load, we will use CPU Burn-in v1.01 for 1 hour to load the CPU at 100% and then record the temperatures.

 Just for comparison reasons, we will also test the Tuniq TX-3 thermal grease and the Arctic Silver (not Arctic Silver 5) thermal grease the same way.
 I personally would like to see how this NT-H1 holds up against the TX-3 since I had great results during my tests.

-I didn't have any issues applying the NT-H1 compound on my CPU unlike the issue I had with the TX-3 (it is tough to spread as it is very thick).
-You don't have to use a strong piece of cardboard to spread it on the CPU.
-Just squeeze som on the CPU and either use a little piece or cardboard or your fingers to spread a thin layer evenly on the CPU.
-Then, install the heatsink on it and you are good to go.
-It is also very easy to clean off unlike the Arctic Silver grease that I used before.
+I didn’t have any issues applying the NT-H1 compound on my CPU, unlike the issue I had with the TX-3 (it is tough to spread as it is very thick).
+You don’t have to use a strong piece of cardboard to spread it on the CPU.
+Just squeeze some on the CPU and either use a little piece of cardboard or your fingers to spread a thin layer evenly on the CPU.
+Then, install the heat-sink on it and you are good to go.
+It is also very easy to clean off, unlike the Arctic Silver grease that I used before.
 Arctic Silver grease is very hard to wipe off and it gets all over your hands and sometimes on the processor itself (the pins of the processor).
-I got very good results even with the stock fan and heatsink with the AMD Athlon 64 FX-60 processor.
+I got very good results even with the stock fan and heat-sink with the AMD Athlon 64 FX-60 processor.
 The NT-H1 costs about $6.99 online.
-I don't really have any other complaints about this thermal grease besides the performance.
+I don’t really have any other complaints about this thermal grease besides the performance.